-F. Athletes
+G. Athletes

-- 13. In addition to section D (above), Athletes will have additional responsibilities to: - a) Follow their athlete agreement (if applicable). - b) Report any medical problems in a timely fashion, when such problems may limit their ability to travel, practice, or compete. - c) Participate and appear on-time and prepared to participate to their best abilities in all competitions, practices, training sessions, and evaluations. - d) Properly represent themselves and not attempt to participate in a competition for which they are not eligible by reason of age, classification, or other reason. - e) Adhere to any rules and requirements regarding clothing, professionalism, and equipment. - f) Act in accordance with applicable policies and procedures and, when applicable, additional rules as outlined by Athlete Support Personnel.
+- 16. In addition to section D (above), Athletes will have additional responsibilities to: - a.
+Follow their athlete agreement (if applicable). - b.
+Report any medical problems in a timely fashion, when such problems may limit their ability to travel, practice, or compete. - c.
+Participate and appear on-time and prepared to participate to their best abilities in all competitions, practices, training sessions, and evaluations. - d.
+Properly represent themselves and not attempt to participate in a competition for which they are not eligible by reason of age, classification, or other reason. - e.
+Adhere to any rules and requirements regarding clothing, professionalism, and equipment. - f.
+Act in accordance with applicable policies and procedures and, when applicable, additional rules as outlined by Athlete Support Personnel.

-G. Officials
+H. Officials

-- 14. In addition to section D (above), officials will have additional responsibilities to: - a) Maintain and update their knowledge of the rules and rules changes - b) Not publicly criticize other individuals or Registered Participants - c) Adhere at all times to the rules of their international federation and any other sport organization that has relevant and applicable authority. - d) Place the safety and welfare of all participants, and the fairness of the competition above all else
+- 17. In addition to section D (above), officials will have additional responsibilities to: - a) Maintain and update their knowledge of the rules and rules changes. - b) Not publicly criticize other Registered Participants. - c) Adhere at all times to the rules of their international federation and any other sport organization that has relevant and applicable authority. - d) Place the safety and welfare of competitors, and the fairness of the competition above all else. - e) Strive to provide a fair sporting environment, and at no time engage in Maltreatment or Prohibited Behaviour toward any person on the field of play. - f) Respect the terms of any agreement that they enter with ACA or a Member. - g) Work within the boundaries of their position's description while supporting the work of other officials. - h) Act as an ambassador of the sport by agreeing to enforce and abide by national and provincial/territorial rules and regulations.

-- e) Strive to provide a fair sporting environment, and at no time engage in Maltreatment or Prohibited Behaviour toward any person on the field of play - f) Respect the terms of any agreement that they enter with Alberta Alpine, any ROC, or Member Club. - g) Work within the boundaries of their position's description while supporting the work of other officials. - h) Act as an ambassador of the sport by agreeing to enforce and abide by national and provincial/territorial rules and regulations. - i) Take ownership of actions and decisions made while officiating. - j) Respect the rights, dignity, and worth of all Registered Participants. - k) Act openly, impartially, professionally, lawfully, and in good faith. - Be fair, equitable, considerate, independent, honest, and impartial in all dealings with others. - m) Respect the confidentiality required by issues of a sensitive nature, which may include discipline processes, appeals, and specific information or data about Registered Participants. - n) Comply with their obligations under the Screening Policy, including understanding ongoing expectations under this Policy and fully cooperating in the screening process. - o) Honour all assignments unless unable to do so by virtue of illness or personal emergency, and in these cases inform Alberta Alpine at the earliest possible time. - p) When writing reports, set out the facts to the best of their knowledge and recollection. - q) Dress in proper attire for officiating.
+- i) Take ownership of actions and decisions made while officiating. - j) Respect the rights, dignity, and worth of all Registered Participants. - k) Act openly, impartially, professionally, lawfully, and in good faith. - I) Be fair, equitable, considerate, independent, honest, and impartial in all dealings with others. - m) Respect the confidentiality required by issues of a sensitive nature, which may include discipline processes, appeals, and specific information or data about Registered Participants. - n) Comply with their obligations under the Screening Policy, including understanding ongoing expectations under this Policy and fully cooperating in the screening process. - Honour all assignments unless unable to do so by virtue of illness or personal emergency, and in these cases inform ACA at the earliest possible time. - p) When writing reports, set out the facts to the best of their knowledge and recollection. - q) Dress in proper attire for officiating.

-H. Parents/Guardians and Spectators
+I. Parents/Guardians and Spectators

-- 15. In addition to section D (above), parents/guardians and spectators at Events will: - a) Encourage Athletes to compete within the rules and to resolve conflicts without resorting to hostility or violence. - b) Condemn the use of violence in any form. - c) Refrain from using offensive language.
-Instead, model good behaviour and be role models for our athletes.
+- 18. In addition to section D (above), parents/guardians and spectators at Events will: - a.
+Encourage Athletes to compete within the rules and to resolve conflicts without resorting to hostility or violence. - b.
+Condemn the use of violence in any form. - Never ridicule a Registered Participants for making a mistake during a competition or practice. - d.
+Respect the decisions and judgments of officials and encourage Athletes to do the same. - e.
+Support all efforts to stop and prevent verbal and physical abuse, coercion, intimidation, and excessive sarcasm. - f.
+Respect and show appreciation to all competitors, and to coaches, officials, and other volunteers. - g.
+Never harass Registered Participants, competitors, Athlete Support Personnel, officials, parents/guardians, or other spectators.

-- d) Never ridicule a Registered Participant(s) for making a mistake during a competition or practice. - e) Respect the decisions and judgments of officials and encourage Athletes to do the same. - f) Support all efforts to stop and prevent verbal and physical abuse, coercion, intimidation, and excessive sarcasm. - g) Respect and show appreciation to all competitors, and to coaches, officials, and other volunteers. - h) Never harass Registered Participants, competitors, Athlete Support Personnel, officials, parents/guardians, or other spectators. - Never encourage, aid, cover up, or assist an Athlete in cheating through doping, competition manipulation, or other cheating behaviors.
+h.
+Never encourage, aid, covert up or assist an Athlete in cheating through doping, competition manipulation or other cheating behaviors.

-I. Members, Clubs and Affiliated Organizations
+J. Members, Clubs and Affiliated Organizations